Welcome to "Part Two" of the "How and Why Wonder Book" story!

-As one can tell from the number of unknowns, our "Photo" cover era collection still has some ways to go.
+As one can tell from the handful of unknowns, our "Photo" cover era collection still has a ways to go.

 Other "How & Why" Edition Puzzles

-Displayed below are photos of the front and back cover of a 1960's edition of the "Rocks and Minerals" book.
+Displayed below are photos of the front and back covers of a 1960's edition of the "Rocks and Minerals" book.
 Do you notice anything strange about this book?

 Aside from the obvious fact that the edition list is missing from the center of the back cover, do you notice anything else strange?